abhinavlohia/Sorting-Visualizer/README.md

-Visualizer for 6 sorting algorithms
+A simple web-based visualizer for all the sorting algorithms.